Therapy animals – how they can help after injury

 Why therapy pigs?

 Therapy pigs are known to ease anxiety and panic attacks and to improve the symptoms of depression and Post Traumatic Stress Disorder in some individuals.
-Pigs are naturally highly social and respond well to touch; they form close bonds with people and this has certainly been the experience of Poppy and her family.
+Pigs are naturally highly social and respond well to touch; they form close bonds with people and this has certainly been the experience of our client and her family.

 The purchase of therapy animals should be considered by a financial deputy when making decisions for supporting a client with a long-term injury; I have frequently been asked to authorise the cost associated with training a Dog for Good, but this was the first time I had been approached to authorise the purchase of a micro pig.